Vish1194/company_talent_management_system/README.md

 # Galaxy Innovative Solutions : Company's Website And A Recruitment Platform

-This project is a full-stack web application built with ReactJS for the frontend, ExpressJS for the backend API, and MySQL for persistent data storage.
+This project is a full-stack web application built with ReactJS for the frontend with Bootstrap(CSS Framework) , ExpressJS for the backend API,and MySQL for persistent data storage.
 It provides functionalities for both companies and candidates:

 ## Features: